 You’ll need a Foresight Sports launch monitor to access the FSX software suite including FSX Play.
 We review a couple of them here.

 You’ll also need the FSX 2020 software license.
-Minimum PC specs include Windows 10 64-bit, an NVidia GeForce 3060 or greater, and 8 GB of RAM.
+Minimum PC specs include Windows 10 64-bit, an NVidia GeForce RTX 3060 or greater, and 8 GB of RAM.
 We recommend at least an i7 Gen 7 processor.

 Note that you may be able to access different features and information within the FSX Play software depending on your launch monitor model.
 The GCQuad, for example, allows for a complete putting analysis.